MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-tables-matrices-lists.md

 ms.topic: conceptual
-f1_keywords:
-  - "sql13.rtp.rptdesigner.tablixgroup.f1"
-  - "10045"
-  - "sql13.rtp.rptdesigner.tablix.visibility.f1"
-  - "10039"
-  - "sql13.rtp.rptdesigner.groupproperties.visibility.f1"
-  - "10104"
-  - "10047"
-  - "sql13.rtp.rptdesigner.groupproperties.advanced.f1"
-  - "10044"
-  - "sql13.rtp.rptdesigner.groupproperties.filters.f1"
-  - "sql13.rtp.rptdesigner.tablix.sort.f1"
-  - "sql13.rtp.rptdesigner.tablix.general.f1"
-  - "sql13.rtp.rptdesigner.groupproperties.general.f1"
-  - "sql13.rtp.rptdesigner.groupproperties.variables.f1"
-  - "10046"
-  - "10101"
-  - "sql13.rtp.rptdesigner.tablix.filter.f1"
-  - "sql13.rtp.rptdesigner.groupproperties.sort.f1"
-  - "10042"
-  - "10041"
-  - "10102"
-  - "10103"
-  - "10043"
-  - "sql13.rtp.rptdesigner.groupproperties.pagebreaks.f1"
 ms.assetid: 9dcf3fc8-bf9c-4a14-a03d-e78254aa4098
 author: maggiesMSFT
 ms.author: maggies
 ---
 # Tables, Matrices, and Lists (Report Builder and SSRS)
- In [!INCLUDE[ssRSnoversion_md](../../includes/ssrsnoversion-md.md)], tables, matrices, and lists are *data regions* that display paginated report data in cells that are organized into rows and columns.
+ In Reporting Services, tables, matrices, and lists are *data regions* that display paginated report data in cells that are organized into rows and columns.
 The cells typically contain text data such as text, dates, and numbers but they can also contain gauges, charts, or report items such as images.
 Collectively, tables, matrices, and lists are frequently referred to as *tablix* data regions.

  The table, matrix, and list templates are built on the tablix data region, which is a flexible grid that can display data in cells.
 In the table and matrix templates, cells are organized into rows and columns.
 Because templates are variations of the underlying generic tablix data region, you can display data in combination of template formats and change the table, matrix, or list on to include the features of another data region as you develop your report.
 For example, if you add a table and find it does not serve your needs, you can add column groups to make the table a matrix.